 Once you’ve completed and validated your application, you will receive an automatic email of confirmation.
 Then, on your candidate profile, you will be able to check the status of your application: in progress, missing files…

-7/ Am I eligible for the PPD programme?
-What are the prerequisites for M1 entry?
+7/ What are the prerequisites for M1 entry?

 - A strong level in mathematics.
 The required level of mathematics corresponds to appendices B and C of the book: “Introductory Econometrics” by J. Wooldridge.
 These include some exercises that you are strongly advised to try before considering applying..
 See also the “Mathematical Prequisites” document.

 8/ Is it possible to apply into M2 directly?

 All candidates are individually evaluated by the admissions committee.
 Certain applicants can enter directly the M2 year, if they have already taken and passed coursework that provides a level of preparation equivalent to that of Year 1 of the PPD program (microeconomics, macroeconomics, and econometrics).
 As a result, students who request direct admission into M2 must provide a clear and complete list of their past coursework.
 The committee can also extend an offer of admission into M1 for candidates with interesting profiles but an insufficient background.

 9/ Why is it necessary to submit a detailed description of past coursework?